Delta Lake Spatial Index vs Native GIS Formats: Engineering Deterministic Pruning

 spark.sql(f"OPTIMIZE {table_name} ZORDER BY ({zorder_clause})")

-raise RuntimeError("Spatial pruning invalidated.
-Check Z-order alignment and data skipping limits.")
+"Spatial pruning not confirmed.
+Check Z-order alignment and data skipping limits."

 if __name__ == "__main__":